 Worried it’ll look murky?
+There are a range of smart living room ideas that will inspire you to introduce this colour into your space.
 Just team your purple living room with the right neutral and be fearless with accents…

 Purple living room ideas